The problem with the weather is that it

 Blas were running six feet, so we decided to wait until later in the

 day.
-The winds blew steadily all day until around four, at which time
+The winds blew steadily all day until around four, when

 they suddenly dropped to almost zero.
 The seas were still rough, so